 What if you had a tool that would allow you to plug in three common data points, then show the revenue growth that would result as conversion rate varies?
 Would that be helpful?

-That tool is yours to use freely, and we’re going to give it to you along with an instructional cheat sheet on how to use it.
-(If you can’t wait to get on board, click here.)
+That tool is yours to use freely.
+If you can’t wait to get on board, click here.

 5. Be ready to answer objections